revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

-We have to make the constructor private so that new operator cannot be used to instantiate the class and return an object if not null otherwise create the object and return the same via a method.
+- We have to make the constructor private so that new operator cannot be used
+- To instantiate the class and return an object if not null otherwise create the object and return the same via a method.

 </blockquote>